How To Get A Startup Business Loan With Bad Credit

 Lastly, if you don’t have great financials yourself, you can ask someone who does to act as a guarantor.
 This means they are responsible for fulfilling the terms of the loan if you don’t or can’t.

 Once you’ve used this alternate source of capital to fund your startup and successfully run it for a year or two, you’ll likely have solid enough commercial credit to be able to get funding through a lender.
-Because your commercial credit score takes precedence for business lending over your personal, those mistakes in the past won’t hold you back anymore!
+Because your commercial credit score takes precedence for business lending, those mistakes in the past won’t hold you back anymore!

 For more advice on getting funding for your startup, get in touch with the experts at GetCapital today.